rachana-paudel/AWS_Solution_Architect/IAM/README.md

 ##### To restrict service control policies
 + click on aws organization and click on policies
-+ I shows 4 policies which are disable
++ It shows 4 policies which are disable
 + click service control policies-> enable service control policies
 + click service control policies
 + create new policy